MosheHabaz/LendingClub-Neural-network-model/README.md

-# LendingClub Bulding a Neural-network-model
+# LendingClub Building a Neural-network-model
 ---